September 12, 2019

 The absence of standards in blockchain may give freedom to developers but it is also likely to give IT departments a headache in case blockchains lack interoperability and cannot communicate.
 Interoperability here means the possibility to freely share value across all blockchain networks without the need for intermediaries.
 In an interoperable ecosystem, you can interact with users from other blockchain networks without spending resources on translation or experiencing downtime.
 You can receive information from other members, process what they sent, and respond accordingly.

 The biggest challenge to interoperability is the existence of many blockchain networks that differ in parameters such as consensus models, transaction schemes, and smart contract functionality.

 To combat interoperability issues, there are several standardization efforts underway.

 One possibility is to use existing standards in new blockchain applications.
-For example, IBM and Microsoft are adopting the data standards developed by GS1 to enforce interoperability in their blockchain applications for supply chain.
+For example, IBM and Microsoft are adopting the data standards developed by GS1 to enforce interoperability in their Dapp development for supply chain.

 Blockchain interoperability efforts can be divided into two groups: open protocols and multi-chain frameworks.

 Interoperability in blockchain brings the following benefits: